MajorGamerJay/MajorGamerJay.github.io/src/index.md

 # Welcome

 Greetings stranger, this is my personal site.
-Mostly contains stuff about me and has article related to things.
+Mostly contains anything that I have added effort to and has article related to useless stuff I cared much about sometimes.
 I have a few pages listed on top which may contain links you wanna check out.
 Other than that, just enjoy the shitty website!

 I rarely update the **RSS** feed.
 Better if you don't follow it.